MichaelShoemaker/PlaylistGuide-LLM/README.md

 Click the credentials button on the left and then + Create Credentials</br>
 ![API Search](./images/CreateCredentials.png)</br>

+You do not have to pull the transcripts as an up to date pickle file should be present in the PlaylistGuide-LLM/app/data directory.
+If you do wish to pull fresh data, you will simply need to delete the processed.txt file (this keeps track of video IDs already pulled so they are not pulled on subsequent runs) and run pull_transcripts_metadata.py<br>

 ## Create OpenAI API Key and add to .env file
 Setup an OpenAI API Account<br>
 Go to: https://platform.openai.com/settings/profile?tab=api-keys<br>